Continuum Fractons: Quantization and the Few Body Problem: Comments on the many-fracton problem

 In many-body physics, we often map systems into a continuum.
 Several recent studies have investigated continuum formulations of fractons --- field theories, often relativistic, with dipole conservation symmetry~\cite{Pretko_FractonGauge_PhysRevB.98.115134,GorantlaLamSeiberg_UVIR_PhysRevB.104.235116}.
 Does our system of fractons map onto such a (non-relativistic) field theory?
 Let us consider a Hamiltonian in $d$ spatial dimensions and write down the leading two terms in powers of momenta

 Canonical quantization of \cref{eq:H_manybody} once again requires us to pick an operator ordering.
 For a particular choice, we can use the standard recipe~\cite{fetter2012quantum} to second-quantize the Hamiltonian to get a continuum bilocal field theory $H \rightarrow \int d^dx d^d y \mathcal{H}(x,y)$.
 At this stage, the standard procedure is to expand the kernel in terms of distributions of increasing locality, leading with $K(x) \approx \delta(x)$ representing the ultra local limit.
-The more non-local terms, usually, are irrelevant in the renormalization group sense.
+In field theories, renormalization group arguments often justify only keeping a delta function interaction, such as for $\phi^4$ interactions in a scalar field theory.
+We emphasize that the results of this paper are at odds with this thinking --- it is dangerous to take the ultra-local limit for $K$ in fractonic systems.
 If we naively take the ultra-local limit $K_{1,2}(x) \rightarrow \delta(x),$

 we get a local Hamiltonian density

 where,

 $\phi$ is a complex scalar field and we have chosen to second-quantize the identical particles as bosons.
 We have also used Einstein's summation convention, so that repeated indices $\alpha, \beta = 1,\ldots,d$ are summed over.
 There are subtleties involving operator ordering in arriving at \cref{eq:Pretko}.
 Details can be found in \cref{app:continuum}.